On the local extension of Killing vector fields in electrovacuum spacetimes: Abstract

 \section{Abstract}

-We revisit the problem of extension of a Killing vector field in a spacetime which is solution to the Einstein equation with electromagnetic stress/energy tensor.
-This extension has been proven to be unique in the case of a Killing vector field which is normal to a bifurcate horizon in \cite{PinYu}.
+We revisit the problem of extension of a Killing vector field in a spacetime which is solution to the Einstein-Maxwell equation.
+This extension has been proved to be unique in the case of a Killing vector field which is normal to a bifurcate horizon in \cite{PinYu}.
 Here we generalize the extension of the vector field to a strong null convex domain in an electrovacuum spacetime, inspired by the same technique used in \cite{ExtensionRicciFlat} in the setting of Ricci flat manifolds.
-We also prove a result concerning non-extendibility: we show that one can find local, stationary electrovacuum extension of a Kerr-Newman solution in a full neighborhood of a point of the horizon, that is not on the bifurcation sphere, which admits no extension of the Hawking vector field.
+We also prove a result concerning non-extendibility: we show that one can find local, stationary electrovacuum extension of a Kerr-Newman solution in a full neighborhood of a point of the horizon (that is not on the bifurcation sphere) which admits no extension of the Hawking vector field.
 This generalizes the construction in \cite{ExtensionRicciFlat} to the electrovacuum case.